belastingdienst/opr-paas/docs/administrators-guide/configmap.md

 ----------------

-This section is intended to create detailed documentation with regard to the configmap and its fields that are used to configure the behaviour of the PAAS operator.
+This section is intended to create detailed documentation with regard to the configmap and its fields that are used to configure the behavior of the Paas operator.

 ### Top level fields